 - In a very large saucepan over low heat (see notes), brown your butter.
 Once butter is browned, add in your brown sugar.
 Mix until completely dissolved,

-- Stir in the vanilla, salt, graham cracker crumbs, and Rice Krispies until completely coated.
+- Stir in the vanilla, salt, and marshmallow cream until smooth.
+Pour over graham cracker crumbs and Rice Krispies until completely coated.

-- Mix in marshmallow cream.
-Once marshmallow creamis completely incorporated, let cool until just barely warm and then stir in the reserved 2 cups mini marshmallows and chocolate chips.
+- Stir in the reserved 2 cups mini marshmallows and chocolate chips.